aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 You can pass these objects between different parts of your system without parsing strings But there’s a problem: LLMs still occasionally return malformed JSON.
 About 3–5% of the time in my testing.
 That’s where retries come in.

-Retry Logic: When LLMs Mess Up
+Retry logic: when LLMs mess up

 LLMs fail sometimes.
 Not often — about 3–5% of the time in my testing — but that’s 50 failures per 1,000 requests.